RSS Feed

 Thursdays throughout June 10am - 12 noon Atherton and Leigh Foodbank

 A gentle reminder: The list of duties on the rota sheet on the partition window is useful for the Leaders to see which duties will be covered or need to be covered each week.
 Please use this to record your commitment to one or more duties.
-For the second month running only one name appeared for a single duty for the whole of MAY.
+For the third month running only one name appeared for a single duty for the whole of JUNE.

 MAY Messenger newsletter